-- Share the successes of top fundraisers and top teams with stories in e-newsletters and on the home page of the micro-site and main website of your organization.
+- Share the successes of top fundraisers and top teams with stories in newsletters and on a campaign microsite and main website of your organization.

 - Consider offering an “All Star” program for long-term and high-achieving participants with experiential rewards, such as a recognition lunch at the local affiliate in their area.

-- Include an “honor roll” on the website main page and on participant pages.
+- Include an “honour roll” on the website main page and on participant pages.